Provide farm camp programs that are accessible to all children regardless of financial barriers.

 Build relationships with campers and families to encourage lifelong learning beyond farm summer camp through family programs, and workshops.

 Having fun educating kids about where their food comes from and how to manage it.

 Instill the building skills to compost at home even with out having a farm.

 Some age groups will be using hand tools to build their bird houses.
 Everyone will be supervised and helped when needed.
-We also will be painting, so an extra change of close just for that would be good.
+We also will be painting, so an extra change of clothes just for that would be good.

 Please email, call, or text us if you have any questions, ideas, or concerns about summer camp!

 We have a minimum # of kids per week, as well as a maximum #.